Colon-X: Advancing Intelligent Colonoscopy toward Clinical Reasoning: Scaling Colonoscopy Data to Million Scale

 \textbf{Raw data collection.} To ensure comprehensive coverage of clinical colonoscopy, we retrieved publicly available medical data using domain-specific keywords such as colon, polyp, colonoscopy, and gastrointestinal.
 This resulted in 32 colonoscopy-related datasets with $\sim$533K raw images, encompassing pathological findings (\eg, adenoma, ulcer, tumor, erosion, bleeding), anatomical landmarks (\eg, cecum, ileocecal valve), and surgical tools.

-\textbf{Data management.} To ensure data reliability and clinical applicability, we established a series of management principles. \textit{(a) Label standardization.} We standardized category names to mitigate inconsistencies arising from heterogeneous naming conventions.
+\textbf{Data management.} To ensure clinical applicability and prevent potential data leakage, we established a series of principles. \textit{(a) Label standardization.} We standardized category names to mitigate inconsistencies arising from heterogeneous naming conventions.
 For example, ``polypoids'' in KID1 \cite{koulaouzidis2017kid} was standardized to ``polyp,'' and ``instruments'' in ASEI \cite{hoang2019enhancing} was revised to ``accessory tool.''
-We also harmonized singular-plural variations, \eg, unifying ``dyed lifted polyps'' into ``dyed lifted polyp'' in GastroVision. \textit{(b) Redundancy removal.} To eliminate semantic redundancy, we excluded images with multiple categories \cite{ali2020endoscopy,wang2023real}, bounding boxes \cite{ye2016online,hoang2019enhancing,handa2024wcebleedgen}, or masks \cite{koulaouzidis2017kid,leenhardt2020cad,jha2021kvasir}, as well as those lacking sufficient label information \cite{ali2021polypgen}.
+We also harmonized singular-plural variations, \eg, unifying ``dyed lifted polyps'' into ``dyed lifted polyp'' in GastroVision. \textit{(b) Redundancy removal.} To eliminate content redundancy, we applied an automated deduplication tool followed by human inspection to exclude duplicate images across datasets.
+We further removed images with multiple categories \cite{ali2020endoscopy,wang2023real}, bounding boxes \cite{ye2016online,hoang2019enhancing,handa2024wcebleedgen}, or masks \cite{koulaouzidis2017kid,leenhardt2020cad,jha2021kvasir}, as well as those lacking sufficient label information \cite{ali2021polypgen}.
 This ensures clear category distinctions for definitive clinical decisions.
-Moreover, to minimize temporal redundancy, we downsampled frames from raw videos, thus reducing these highly similar images.
-For instance, one frame was extracted every five from ColonoscopicDS \cite{mesejo2016computer}.
-Finally, applying these principles yielded 212,742 images across 76 clinically meaningful classes.
-Similar to ColonINST \cite{ji2026frontiers}, we ensure the data integrity by strictly retaining the original train–validation–test splits when available; otherwise, a random 6:1:3 split was applied.
-The statistics of processed imaging data are listed in Table \hyperlink{tab2_a}{2(a)}.
+Moreover, to minimize temporal redundancy, we downsampled frames sparsely from independent clips while enforcing strict clip-level split isolation.
+For instance, one frame was extracted every five frames from ColonoscopicDS \cite{mesejo2016computer}. \textit{(c) Data split.} Following Ji \etal~\cite{ji2026frontiers}, we ensured the data integrity by strictly retaining the official train-validation-test splits when available; otherwise, a random 6:1:3 split was applied at video/procedure level as a proxy for patient-level isolation, since patient identifiers are typically anonymized and inconsistent across datasets.
+As shown in Table \hyperlink{tab2_a}{2(a)}, we finally obtained 212,742 colonoscopy images across 76 clinically meaningful categories.